mdeghady/kafka-spark-streaming-pipeline/README.md

  ```

 ## Start working with kafka & spark
-After docker compose finshed building the infrastructure successfully you can start the work flow by creating kafka topic: <br>
+Afte building the infrastructurer by docker compose successfully, you can start the work flow by creating kafka topic: <br>
 - I created a kafka topic with only one partition & three replicas.
-- you can use any kafka broker to do that not only kafka1
+- you can use any kafka broker to do that , not only kafka1
  ```
 docker exec kafka1 kafka-topics \
  --bootstrap-server localhost:9092 \